-A discussion concerning our use of EBITDA, operating margin and total recordable incident rate in connection with compensation-related matters is found in the section entitled "How and why we use our performance measures to determine whether incentive cash compensation has been earned."
+A discussion concerning our use of the total recordable incident rate in connection with compensation-related matters is found in the section entitled "How and why we use our performance measures to determine whether incentive cash compensation has been earned."

-For 2016, the applicable EBITDA target was set at \$168 million.
-The Company reported EBITDA of \$51.4 million, or approximately 30% of the target, which did not meet the threshold vesting metric for this component.
-The Company's operating margin was (20.2)%, or sixth overall out of 12 in comparison with the Company's 11-member Public Company OSV Peer Group, and met the targeted median of the comparably calculated average operating margin achieved by such group.
-The Company's total recordable incident rate was 0.26, which was better than the target metric of the lowest TRIR achieved by OMSA, IADC, ISOA and IMCA in the last three years, which was 0.31 (where a lower percentage is indicative of fewer incidents).
-This performance entitled each of the executive officers to receive cash incentive compensation in accordance with the vesting metrics allowed under the first three non-discretionary components of the program described above, which represent 37.5%, 18.75% and 18.75% of the aggregate potential cash incentive compensation, respectively.
-The relative weighted-average performance of the three objective components was 50% of base salaries for 2016.
-The final component of cash incentive compensation, comprising 25% of the aggregate potential cash incentive pay that can be earned, is awarded at the discretion of the compensation committee.
-For 2016 performance, the compensation committee considered the performance of each executive individually as well as the executive team as a whole, together with recommendations of the chief executive officer, in determining whether, and if so, to what extent the discretionary award would be made.
-The compensation committee took into account the continued progress toward the completion of the fifth newbuild program, the Company's overall performance in relation to its peers and the continued actions taken by the executive management team to reduce costs as the current down cycle persisted.
+For 2017, the Company's total recordable incident rate was 0.29, which was nearly equal to the target metric of 0.27 (where a lower percentage is indicative of fewer incidents).
+This performance entitled each of the executive officers to receive cash incentive compensation interpolated on a straight-line basis for target results between the threshold and target metric in accordance with the TRIR vesting criteria.

+The second component of cash incentive compensation, comprising 75% of the aggregate potential cash incentive pay that can be earned, is awarded at the discretion of the compensation committee.
+For 2017 performance, the compensation committee considered the performance of each executive individually as well as the executive team as a whole, together with recommendations of the chief executive officer, in determining whether, and if so, to what extent the discretionary award would be made.
+The compensation committee took into account the continued progress toward the completion of the fifth newbuild program, the Company's overall performance in relation to its peers, the continued actions taken by the executive management team to reduce costs as the current down cycle persisted, the successful early retirement of over \$200 million in face value of 2019 and 2020 debt at a discount to face value of 28%, the continued positive and constructive relationship with the holders of our 2020 and 2021 notes and the successful refinancing of our revolving credit facility with a new first-lien senior secured delayed-draw credit facility that eliminated all financial ratio maintenance covenants, extended our maturity by over three years and substantially increased our liquidity.
 In its review, the compensation committee also took into account macro-economic factors beyond the control of the Company, including the substantial industry downturn being experienced that has contributed to the precipitous decline in the Company's stock price.
-Considering all of these factors and despite the compensation committee's recognition that management had once again outperformed its peers across a host of key performance metrics even in the downturn, based on such downturn and its effect on the Company's performance, the compensation committee again elected not to award any portion of the 25% discretionary component of cash incentive compensation.
-This resulted in a combined cash incentive compensation payout of 50% of base salaries for 2016.
+Considering all of these factors and the compensation committee's recognition that management had once again outperformed its peers and exceeded both budgetary and analysts' estimates across a host of key performance metrics, even in the downturn, the compensation committee elected to award 69% of the discretionary component of cash incentive compensation.
+This resulted in a combined cash incentive compensation payout of 75% of base salaries for 2017.

 In extraordinary circumstances, such as the Company's initial public offering of common stock in 2004, the Sea Mar acquisition in 2007 and the 2013 sale of the Downstream segment, the compensation committee can, and has, awarded event-driven or accomplishment-specific bonuses to the executive officers independent of the cash incentive compensation derived under the formulaic approach.
-No such bonuses were awarded to the named executive officers for 2016.
+No such bonuses were awarded to the named executive officers for 2017.